-The Board has adopted policies regarding minimum share ownership by directors and tenure.
-Directors are required to acquire ownership of a minimum of 1,000 Common Shares of the Corporation within two years of being elected to the Board.
-Although all directors are elected annually and are eligible for re-election, the Board has determined that directors should retire on the earlier of ten years of service on the Board or at the annual meeting in the year after their 70^{th} birthday.
+Effective 1 January 2004, the Board amended its policy regarding share ownership by directors to increase the minimum requirement from 1,000 to 2,000 Common Shares of the Corporation within four years of the later of, the effective date of the adoption of this policy, or from the date elected to the Board.
+Effective 19 May 1999, the Board adopted a policy that directors retire on the earlier of ten years of service on the Board or at the annual meeting in the year after their 70th birthday.

-The directors proposed for election to the Board serve on the boards of other organizations as follows:
+The directors proposed for election to the Board have individually informed the Corporation that they serve on the boards of the following other organizations:

-Nominee 1 For Profit Not For Profit ANGUS A. BRUNEAU PetroCanada; Canada Life Assurance Company; SNC Lavalin Group Inc.; Inco Limited.
-Nature Conservancy of Canada; Canada Foundation for Innovation; Canadian Institute for Child Health; Sustainable Development Technology Canada; Canada's Top 40 Under 40; Fesitval 500 BRUCE CHAFE Anglican Homes Inc. DARRYL D. FRY GEOFFREY F. HYLAND ShawCor Ltd., Exco Technologies Ltd., Ennerflex Systems Ltd. LINDA L. INKPEN National Roundtable on the Environment and the Economy H. STANLEY MARSHALL Toromont Industries Ltd. Conference Board of Canada JOHN S. McCALLUM Toromont Industries Ltd.; Investors Group; Investors Syndicate; Wawanesa Mutual Insurance Company; Wawanesa General Insurance Company; Wawanesa Life Insurance Company Canadian Council for Public- Private Partnerships ROY P. RIDEOUT Halifax International Airport Authority
+Nominee For Profit Not For Profit ANGUS A. BRUNEAU PetroCanada, SNC Lavalin Group Inc., Inco Limited.
+Nature Conservancy of Canada, Canada Foundation for Innovation, Canadian Institute for Child Health, Sustainable Development Technology Canada, Canada's Top 40 Under 40, Festival 500 C. BRUCE CHAFE Anglican Homes Inc. GEOFFREY F. HYLAND ShawCor Ltd., Exco Technologies Ltd., Ennerflex Systems Ltd. LINDA L. INKPEN National Roundtable on the Environment and the Economy H. STANLEY MARSHALL Toromont Industries Ltd. JOHN S. McCALLUM Toromont Industries Ltd., Investors Group, Investors Syndicate, Wawanesa Mutual Insurance Company MICHAEL A. PAVEY ROY P. RIDEOUT Halifax International Airport Authority, NAV CANADA